KyawHtetLinn/Parking-Occupancy-Analysis/README.md

 ## Overview

 &emsp;&emsp;This project utilizes YOLOv7 to analyze parking occupancy from youtube video footage.
-The objective is to automatically detect and count the number of occupied cars for each ploygon zone from video, providing valuable insights for parking management systems.
+The objective is to automatically detect and count the number of occupied cars for each ploygon zone from video, providing valuable insights for parking management systems.<br/>
 &emsp;&emsp;Using occupancy analytics, you can identify peak hours and trends, allowing you to make informed plans and adjustments for future operations

 <hr/>